https://www.tramil.net/en/plant/foeniculum-vulgare

 Botanical description

-This species is frequently confused with Anethum graveolens, in spite of the fact that the latter has a shorter petiolar sheath and its fruit features tightly winged ribs, the two side ribs being broader.
+This species is confused with Anethum graveolens, which has a shorter petiolar sheath and narrowly winged fruit ribs, the 2 lateral ones being wider.

 Voucher(s)